EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Experiments

 \paragraph{\method Hyperparameters}

-We apply \method across diverse model families, including Qwen2.5-7B, Llama3.1-8B, DeepSeek-Math-7B, and DeepSeek-R1-Distill-Qwen-1.5B (referred to as R1-Qwen-1.5B).
-We follow the baseline models and training setup provided by DeepScaleR and SimpleRL-Zoo\footnote{We use \url{https://github.com/volcengine/verl} framework for training.
-Other hyperparameters follow the default settings.}. \ding{182} In Stage 1, we collect problems from the GSM8K and MATH training sets where the LLM fails to solve the problem in all 8 rollouts.
-For each unsolved problem, 8 reasoning paths are sampled with a temperature of 1.0. \ding{183} In Stage 2, we train using the hyperparameters listed in Table~\ref{tab:training_hyperparams}.
+We apply \method across diverse model families, including Qwen2.5-7B \cite{qwen2.5}, Llama3.1-8B \cite{llama3}, DeepSeek-Math-7B \cite{GRPO}, and DeepSeek-R1-Distill-Qwen-1.5B (referred to as R1-Qwen-1.5B) \cite{deepseek_r1}.
+We follow the baseline models and training setup provided by DeepScaleR and SimpleRL-Zoo\footnote{\url{https://github.com/volcengine/verl}}. \ding{182} In Stage 1, we collect problems from the GSM8K and MATH training sets where the LLM fails to solve the problem in all 8 rollouts.
+For each unsolved problem, 8 reasoning paths are sampled with a temperature of 1.0. \ding{183} In Stage 2, detailed training hyperparameters are provided in Appendix~\ref{app:training_eval}.
 Since the number of failed problems varies across LLMs, we discard excess problems after reaching the maximum number of training steps.
 All experiments are conducted on 8×A100 (40GB) GPUs.
+Ablation studies for \method hyperparameters are provided in Appendix~\ref{app:ablation}.

 \paragraph{Benchmarks.} We evaluate \method on a broad set of math reasoning benchmarks.
 Training is conducted on the train splits of GSM8K~\cite{gsm8k} and MATH~\cite{math}.
 For evaluation, we use the test splits of GSM8K and MATH, as well as AIME 2024, AMC 2023, Minerva Math~\cite{Minerva_Math}, and Olympiad Bench~\cite{OlympiadBench}.
 These benchmarks cover a wide range of mathematical domains and difficulty levels, offering a comprehensive evaluation.